MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 For lists, the filters are displayed on a filter pane that appears to the left of the list when you activate it.
 For reports, batch jobs, and XMLports, the filters are visible directly on the request page.

 ### Limitation for Option Fields
-For "ordinary" fields that hold data, setup date or business data, you can set filters both by selecting data and by typing filter values, and you can filter on multiple filter values at the same time.
+For "ordinary" fields that hold data, setup date or business data, you can set filters both by selecting data and by typing filter values, and you can use symbols to define advanced filter criteria.
 For more information, see [Entering Filter Criteria](ui-enter-criteria-filters.md#entering-filter-criteria).

 For options fields, however, you can only add a filter by selecting one option at a time.
 An example of an option field is the **Status** field on the **Sales Orders** page.